3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Six Sigma

-Six Sigma is a data-driven methodology that originated at Motorola and focuses on minimizing variations and defects in processes.
-It strives for a defect rate of less than 3.4 defects per million opportunities, indicating a highly optimized process.
-The two main sub-methodologies used in Six Sigma are the dmaic process, which is used for improving existing processes, and DMADV, aimed at creating new processes.
-Lean six sigma is often integrated into these approaches to enhance efficiency.
+Six Sigma is a data driven methodology that originated at Motorola and minimizes variations and defects in processes.
+It aims for a defect rate of less than 3.4 defects per million opportunities, means a highly optimized process.
+The two main sub-methodologies used in Six Sigma are dmaic process which is used for improving existing processes and DMADV for creating new processes.

-Six Sigma relies on data-driven analysis of defects and root causes during the analysis stages, leading to improved quality of processes.
-This rigorous six sigma process ensures that processes are refined to achieve near-perfect outcomes, enhancing service quality and customer satisfaction.
-The sigma process is essential for maintaining these high standards.
+Lean six sigma is often integrated into these approaches to improve efficiency.Six Sigma relies on data driven analysis of defects and root causes during the analysis stages, so processes are refined to achieve near perfect outcomes, service quality and customer satisfaction.
+The sigma process is key to maintaining these standards.

 Total Quality Management (TQM)

-Key principles of TQM include:
+Key principles of TQM are:

 - Strong customer focus